jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/3-34 Compositional Skills qna file format.md

 # Skills qna.yaml file format

-The chart illustrates the type of data that is required in the qna.yaml file.
+The chart illustrates the data that is required in a Skills qna.yaml file.

 Link to [more details on Skills in InstructLab documentation](https://docs.instructlab.ai/taxonomy/skills/file_structure/#__tabbed_4_1)